 CoderPad’s Question Bank allows interviewers to create and share a bank of questions with their team, or customize Example Questions to kick-start interview preparation.

 Questions can be written in a specific coding language to test a candidate’s proficiency in that language.
-Or you can use markdown to create a language-agnostic question, allowing your candidate to work in the language of their choice.
+Or you can use markdown to write a language-agnostic question, allowing your candidate to work in the language of their choice.
 Attach custom files or databases to add real-world complexity to your questions.

-Create a Question From Scratch
+Create a Live Question From Scratch

 Add Question Details